groovybits/rscap/README.md

 ## TODO - roadmap plans

+- Multiple monitor client support so one monitor client handles all the probes.
+- Audio analysis, capture, sampling showing amplitude graphs and noise violations of various broadcasting regulations.
+- Caption packets and other NAL and SEI data / metadata extraction and sending.
-- (WIP) Add more information header to the stream data metadata like system stats, network stats, mediainfo, captions, ancillary data.
+- (WIP) Add more information header to the stream data metadata like network stats, mediainfo, captions, ancillary data.
 - (WIP) SMPTE 2110 handling reassembling frames and analogous to the MpegTS support.
 - (WIP) PES parsing and analysis of streams.
 - (WIP) FFmpeg libzmq protocol compatibility to allow branching off into libav easily.
 - (WIP) General network analyzer view of network around the streams we know/care about.
 - Have multiple client modes to distribute processing of the stream on the zmq endpoints.
 - Improve NAL parsing and various aspects of MpegTS and VANC ancillary data from SMPTE2110.
-- Logging to file/sqliteDB with stats for simple basic graphing using gnuplot.
 - Use [OpenCV img_hash fingerprinting](https://docs.opencv.org/3.4/d4/d93/group__img__hash.html#ga5eeee1e27bc45caffe3b529ab42568e3) to perceptually align and compare video streams frames.
 - OpenAI Whisper speech to text for caption verfication and insertion. <https://github.com/openai/whisper>
 - Problem discovery and reporting via LLM/VectorDB analysis detection of anomalies in data.
 - Fine tune LLM model for finding stream issues beyond basic commonly used ones.
 - Segmentation of captured MpegTS, VOD file writer by various specs.
 - Compression for proxy capture.
 Encode bitrate ladders realtime in parallel?
-- Multiple streams per probe?
-Seems better to separate each probe to avoid a mess.
-TBD later, doubtful I like the idea.
-- Audio analysis, capture, sampling showing amplitude graphs and noise violations of various broadcasting regulations.
-- Thumbnail image extraction and compression for sending a thumbnail per second intervals (or less/more) to monitor in the monitor.
-- Caption packets and other NAL and SEI data / metadata extraction and sending.
 - SMPTE2110 data stream and audio stream support (need to have more than one pcap ip/port and distinguish them apart).
 - Meme like overlay of current frame and stream metrics on the thumbnail images with precise timing and frame information like a scope. (phone/pad usage)